 MOTOR

 KUPFERBERG GOLD

 VOLKSBILDUNG

-VOLKSBILDUNG

 OPERNHAUS

 HAMBURG

-STADION

-Schriftgießerei Ludwig & Mayer Frankfurt am Main Above: two forms of a poster designed by Herbert Matter, 1935, for the Swiss tourist office.
-A single colour change of the red in different languages, while the type remains integrated in the composition.
-The considerations of international business life are not to be under-rated as a spur to the development of form - the later success of the International Style is partly because it helped deliver efficient graphic design.
-Left: Motor by K. Sommer for Ludwig & Mayer, 1930 (called Dynamo in its unshaded version), is a "techno" font.
+Schriftgießerei Ludwig & Mayer Frankfurt am Main

+Above: two forms of a poster designed by Herbert Matter, 1935, for the Swiss tourist office.
+A single colour change of the red plate enables this poster to work in different languages, while the type remains integrated in the composition.
+The considerations not to be under-rated as a spur to the development of form - the later success of the International Style is partly because it helped deliver efficient graphic design.
+Left: Motor by K. Sommer for Ludwig & Mayer, 1930 (called Dynamo in its unshaded version). is a "techno" font.
 It celebrates the car; now it is the computer.